Supported Languages

 Arkose Enforcement Challenge (EC) can be invoked in many languages.
 A list of the available languages is shown below.

-Default
+Default Language Detection

 See Configuration Object for more information about using the configuration object.

-Supported Languages for Audio
+Supported Languages Table

-Note that all EC text elements are localized, including alt text and ARIA (Accessible Rich Internet Applications) labels that aid accessibility.
-This means that a user’s screen reader will read out the relevant text to guide them through navigating the EC in their language.
+Arkose Labs offers an extensive list of supported languages across Visual and Audio Challenges.
+All text elements are localized, including alt text and ARIA (Accessible Rich Internet Applications) labels that aid accessibility.
+This means that a user's screen reader will read out the relevant text to guide them through navigating the EC in their language.

 Language